QCoding/qsum/README.md

 ## Type Support
 * The great majority of [Built-in Types](https://docs.python.org/3.7/library/stdtypes.html) including collections are checksummable
-    * _int, float, str, bytes, tuple, list, dict, set, etc._
+    * _bool, int, float, complex, str, bytes, tuple, list, dict, set, deque, etc._
 * Common types have registered type prefixes which can be used to recover the type from the checksum

 ###  Custom Containers